ryjm/ziggurat/lib/zig/contracts/notes.md

 - Create generator for compiling contract and saving it as a nock-blob (better version of deploy.hoon)

-- Add kelvin versions to compiled contracts in head cell, handle this in `mill.hoon`
+- Add kelvin versions to compiled contracts in head cell, handle this in `mill.hoon`?

 - Continue writing tests for contracts and possibly create better contract testing framework which includes mill execution

-- Determine use-case for `%event` and `%read` contract arms -- they have never been used

 - Determine kelvin version for `mill.hoon`